 We decided to go straight to South West Rocks and skip Urunga Boardwalk and Nambucca Heads to have more time to explore Hat Head National Park.

 We camped at Smokey Cape, where big kangaroos welcomed us on arrival and in the morning.
-Not far from the campsite, a short walk to the lighthouse offers amazing views of the coast on both sides of the cape, including views of the rocks where we were diving the next day.
+Not far from the campsite, a short walk to the lighthouse offers fantastic views of the coast on both sides of the cape, including views of the rocks where we were diving the next day.

 From the lighthouse carpark, we went down to the beach and scrambled from one secluded bay to another, while watching whales migrating along the coast.
-They come up along the East Coast during Winter and go down during Spring.
+They come up along the East Coast of Australia during Winter and go down during Spring.

 The Waterfall Way: Ebor Falls –> Wollomombi Falls (Oxley Wild Rivers NP)